 Hemorrhoids usually go away soon after your baby is born.

-Don't stand or sit for a long time because it puts pressure on the veins in your lower body.
-If you must sit, get up and move around for a few minutes every hour.
+Don't stand or sit for a long time.
+It puts pressure on the veins in your lower body.
+When you do sit, use a pillow under your bottom.
+A rocking chair or recliner may be more comfortable.

 Eat high-fiber foods.
 Good choices include whole-grain breads and cereals, fruits and vegetables, and beans.